Cape May Appeals Lawyer

 To arrange for a free and private legal consultation, call the Law Offices of John J. Zarych at (609) 616-4956 today.
 We urge you to call us as soon as possible, because you will lose the ability to appeal in a matter of weeks.

-How Do You Appeal a Criminal Conviction in New Jersey?
+How Do You Appeal a Criminal Conviction in Cape May?

 The party appealing a criminal conviction is known as the appellant.
 A court which hears appeals is called an appeals court, court of appeals, or appellate court.
 In New Jersey, criminal appeals are handled by the Appellate Division of the Superior Court at the intermediate level.
 The New Jersey Supreme Court is the state’s highest appellate court.
 The Supreme Court might hear an appeal if the case has major ramifications for public policy, or if conflicting decisions are made by the Appellate Division and a higher authority must be sought.